Frequently Asked Questions

 The StriveTogether framework originated as the StrivePartnership in Greater Cincinnati in 2006.
 During its first five years, StrivePartnership noted positive improvements in 40 of the 53 educational outcomes it measured.
 As examples, that community realized a 9% increase in kindergarten readiness, 11% increase in high school graduation and 10% increase in college enrollment.
 StrivePartnership didn’t create a new program or raise more money.
 Instead, they agreed on a common set of goals, outcomes, and success indicators.
 They aligned resources, and continuously analyzed and shared data to track progress.
 They used continuous quality improvement, a methodology often used in engineering and healthcare, to coordinate practices and direct resources to what works for kids.

 To share this success, the national StriveTogether Cradle to Career Network was launched in 2011 as a way to connect communities that are building cradle to career collective impact initiatives using the StriveTogether framework.
 The network enables members to share expertise, identify and adapt programs that work, and develop effective tools and resources that can be brought to bear on specific challenges.
-To date more than 60 communities are part of the StriveTogether Cradle to Career Network, including eight communities in the New York State Cradle to Career Network.
+To date more than 68 communities are part of the StriveTogether Cradle to Career Network, including seven communities in the New York State Cradle to Career Network.

 What is collective impact?